pagalvin/tsbook/chapter03_PracticalConsiderations.md

 These days, many popular languages don't even compile down to machine language.
 Java compiles down to bytecode.
 A virtual machine interprets that bytecode and executes your application.
 C# and other .NET languages compile down to bytecode as well, albeit a different format.
 They run in a  different virtual environment, the compile language runtime or CLR)[^2].
 If you squint your eyes, even web browsers act as virtual machines[^3].

 All modern web browsers know how to run JavaScript.
 They don't necessarily all agree upon the finer points of the DOM.
 They may vary their behavior with things like the console object.
-This and that bit of CSS acts different across different vendors' browsers.
+This and that bit of CSS acts different across different vendors' browsers (and by versions within the same vendor's browsers[^ie]).
 Despite their differences, however, they agree more than they disagree.
 In most cases, the JavaScript I write today runs on every browser on the planet, or at least the browsers I care about :).

 TypeScript isn't JavaScript, of course.
 It looks a lot like JavaScript and as you'll see, you can write valid TypeScript that is literally identical to pure JavaScript.
 However, no major web browser today can execute TypeScript.
 There's a gap here.
 Transpilation bridges the gap between TypeScript and JavaScript by converting TypeScript to JavaScript.